Christian hip-hop: History and notable examples

 More Christian rap artists include Dynamic Twins, Freedom of Soul, IDOL King, Apocalypse, 12th Tribe, and Holy Alliance.
 12th Tribe and Holy Alliance were produced by Scott Blackwell of MYX Records, among others.
 S.F.C.'s (Sup, QP and DJ Dove) 1992 album Phase III was DJ'ed and produced by DJ Dove, whose credits also include the 1993 debut album Gang Affiliated by Gospel Gangstaz.
-Around the same time as Phase III, Dynamic Twins (Robbie and Noel) came out with their 1993 album No Room To Breathe.
-Freedom of Soul (MC Peace and DJ Cartoon) followed with their second album, The Second Coming (Caught in a Land of Time was their first), also their last album as a group.
+Around the same time as Phase III, Dynamic Twins (Robbie and Noel) released their 1993 album No Room To Breathe.
+Freedom of Soul (MC Peace and DJ Cartoon) followed with their second album, The Second Coming.

 Grapetree Records was the first Christian rap label founded by Knolly Williams and Jeff Adams 1994.
-Gotee Records formed in 1994, co-founded by dc Talk member Toby McKeehan, better known as TobyMac, making it the first record label marketed explicitly for Christian hip-hop and R&B that was backed by a major label.
+Gotee Records formed in 1994, co-founded by dc Talk member Toby McKeehan, making it the first record label marketed explicitly for Christian hip-hop and R&B that was backed by a major label.
 The label was among the first to market the Contemporary Christian music market through distribution at Christian bookstores and playing on Christian radio.

+Artists associated with Grapetree Records during its early years included Houston-based rapper Lil' Raskull, who released multiple projects through the label in the 1990s and was later nominated at the 30th GMA Dove Awards in the Rap/Hip Hop/Dance Album category for Glory 2 Glory.

+The duo GRITS were among the early artists signed to Gotee Records and were active during the formative years of Christian hip-hop.
+They also won a GMA Dove Award for Rap/Hip-Hop Recorded Song of the Year for "Hittin' Curves" at the 36th GMA Dove Awards.

+During the late 1990s and early 2000s, Christian hip-hop also diversified stylistically through regional influences.
+Florida-based artist Pettidee emerged with a Southern hip-hop sound incorporating crunk-influenced production.
+Writing for Cross Rhythms, Tony Cummings noted Pettidee's role in expanding the genre's musical range during this period through albums such as Still Alive and Thug Love.